 Anne Steele’s Deep Faith

 Another thing I appreciate about Anne Steele’s hymns is that they aren’t merely intellectual exercises.
 As John Sheppard, author of a short memoir about Anne, wrote, “The emotions expressed were ever genuine, and the faith which awaked them was true and operative.”

 That is probably due to how much she suffered:

 - Just three years after Anne was born, her mother passed away.

-- She suffered physically, living with chronic recurring malaria, painful stomach issues, and severe teeth pain . . . as well as seriously injuring herself when thrown from a horse at nineteen.
+- She suffered physically, living with chronic recurring malaria, painful stomach issues, and severe teeth pain.
+She also seriously injured herself when thrown from a horse at nineteen.

 - When she was twenty-one, her fiancé, Robert, drowned.